arwes/arwes/docs/FAQ.md

 Currently, the website shows the documentation for **Arwes v1.0.0-alpha.5** with source code for the project and the website from this repository at branch **[`version1-breakpoint1`](https://github.com/arwes/arwes/tree/version1-breakpoint1)**.

-The branch `master` is at current development with major breaking changes.
+The branch [`main`](https://github.com/arwes/arwes) is at current development with major breaking changes.

 ## Can I use it in React Native and other environments?

 Arwes version 1.x is intended to support only web environments with latest technologies.

-Though the project may offer support for other environments in major future versions.
+Though the project may offer support for other environments in future versions.

 You can use tools to embed the web apps into other environments such as mobile with [Apache Cordova](https://cordova.apache.org) or [Electron](https://electronjs.org)